scminne/Strava-to-GeoJSON/README.md

 ### Notes

-If the visualization is slow, tune the `epsilon` parameter in `gpx2geojson` to further reduce the GeoJSON file size
+If the visualization is slow, increase the value of `epsilon` in `gpx2geojson()` to further reduce the GeoJSON file size

-To visualize all the trackpoints from the GPX file, set `epsilon = 0`
+To visualize all the GPX trackpoints with `--visualize`, set `epsilon = 0`

 ## Examples

-Map of trackpoints speed (`strava_geojson.py --visualize`):
+Visualization of the GPX trackpoints speed (with `--visualize`):

 ![example.png](Example/example.png)

-Raw GeoJSON data (`strava_geojson.py`):
+Raw GeoJSON data:

 ```
 {